 The number can show drastic change because, as of writing this post, the Covid-19 pandemic is still on and has left a staggering impact on the world economy and manufacturing.

-Other essential industries would be communications, retail, automotive, and furniture & design.
-Their contribution to acrylic consumption will see a steady rise in the near and long term.
+Other essential industries include communications, retail, automotive, and furniture & design.
+Their contribution to acrylic consumption will steadily rise in the near and long term.

 - Top 5 Heat Resistant Plastic Materials | A List of High Temp Plastic Materials